Maple Leafs stick to rebuilding plan after win over Detroit Red Wings

 This edition of the Leafs is the youngest and most talented crop since the early 1970s, with Auston Matthews and Mitch Marner making like a latter-day Darryl Sittler and Lanny McDonald.
 Now, with this winning streak it looks as though they are figuring out how to fix those third-period letdowns that cost them more than a few games this season.

-Read more: Matthews scores pair, including overtime winner as Leafs capture Centennial Classic
+Read more: Leafs score OT winner to capture Centennial Classic

+Read more: BMO Field’s hat trick: Three sports, four games, five weeks, one stadium

 After two periods of dull hockey on Sunday, the Leafs had a comeback, a letdown and another comeback for the win, which left them with a 17-12-7 record and in striking distance of a wild-card playoff spot in the Eastern Conference.